Youdadda/Clickhouse-ETL/README.md

 This will connect to the configured OpenSearch and ClickHouse instances, extract data, perform any necessary transformations, and load it into ClickHouse.

-## Customization

-- **Transformation Logic:**
-  Modify the transformation step in `pipeline.py` to suit your data requirements.

-- **Index/Table Names:**
-  Update the source OpenSearch index and target ClickHouse table names in the configuration section of `pipeline.py`.

 ## Troubleshooting